rustfoundation/foundation.rust-lang.org/news/rust-foundation-annual-report-2022.md

 ... and much more!&nbsp;

-We hope that our first Annual Report helps you understand where the Rust Foundation stands and all that we're proud of in 2022 as we look towards the rest of 2023.
+We hope that our first Annual Report helps you understand where the Rust Foundation stands and all that we're proud of from 2022 as we look towards the rest of 2023.

-*Note: The 2022 Annual Report is meant to capture key details and metrics from January 1, 2022 through December 31, 2022.
-Our list and categorization of Corporate Members, financial details, and the makeup of our Board of Directors today will not match the contents of this report.&nbsp;*

 ##

 ## <a target="_blank" rel="noopener" href="https://foundation.rust-lang.org/static/publications/annual-reports/annual-report-2022.pdf">&gt;&gt; Click here to download the Rust Foundation Annual Report 2022</a>

+*Note: The 2022 Annual Report is meant to capture key details and metrics from January 1, 2022 through December 31, 2022.
+Our financial details, list/categorization of Corporate Members, and the makeup of our Board of Directors today will not match the contents of this report.&nbsp;*